foundriesio/docs/source/reference-manual/ota/ota-architecture.rst

 a device may install.
 Aktualizr-lite will periodically check-in using this high level logic:

  * Ask if a new root.json exists.
-This is allows a device to know about key rotations before going further.
+This allows a device to know about key rotations before going further.
 This call is almost always going to result in an HTTP 404 response.

  * Ask for the timestamp.json metadata.
-If this file hasn't changed, there's no need to ask for more metadata.
-E.G - nothing has changed.
+If this file hasn't changed, there's no need to ask for more metadata - nothing has changed.

  * Ask for the snapshot.json metadata.
-If this file hasn't changed, there's no need to ask for more metadata.
-E.G - the targets have not changed.
+If this file hasn't changed, there's no need to ask for more metadata - the targets have not changed.

  * Ask for the targets.json metadata.
 At this point the device can